Office Depot Corporate Disclosure in adherence to California Transparency in Supply Chain Act

-The audits are conducted within an announced "audit window" by an approved third party audit firm.
+The initial audits are conducted within an announced "2 week audit window" by an approved third party audit firm.
+Re- audits are unannounced.
 The third party auditors are required to maintain certain levels of experience and corresponding credentials to ensure that compliance issues are detected and immediately communicated.
 Office Depot has remediation and continuous improvement processes in place in the event of findings that are not consistent with Office Depot's standards and principles.
 In the event of less than satisfactory findings, Office Depot works closely with the applicable supplier to implement a Corrective Action Plan (CAP).
 The corrections of the detected findings are validated during a re-audit, which is typically conducted within six to twelve months depending on the audit grading.
+Office Depot also offers supplier training on the program requirements.
 Office Depot has a zero tolerance policy for the presence of forced labor and child labor as well as other critical principles.
-In the event any zero tolerance finding is uncovered, we require the supplier to take immediate corrective action or be subject to termination.
+In the event any zero tolerance finding is detected, we require the supplier to take immediate corrective action or be subject to termination.

 All of Office Depot's associates and suppliers are expected to conduct business ethically and in accordance with all applicable laws and regulations.
 Office Depot's associates are further required to comply with Office Depot's Code of Ethical Behavior and failure to act accordingly will result in corrective action, including the possibility of termination of employment.
 Any Office Depot supplier that fails to comply with applicable laws or ethical business practices may be subject to immediate business suspension or termination.

 Office Depot continuously develops and enhances our training programs for our associates.
 We provide regional training to our associates and our associates are required to acknowledge and adhere to our Code of Ethical Behavior, which includes compliance with all applicable laws where Office Depot conducts business.
-Additionally, we are in the process of enhancing our associate training for our associates who are directly responsible for our supply chain management on mitigating risks of slavery and human trafficking and anticipate such training to commence in early 2012.
+Additionally, in 2013 we implemented Anti-Human Trafficking training for Supply Chain managers and others who are directly responsible for supply chain management, in an effort to mitigate risks in slavery and human trafficking within the supply chain of products.